PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/AutoHost-MultiGame.md

 ### Game Slot Position:

 If you are hosting from one game version only, set this to 1.
-You don’t need to read any further.
+You don't need to read any further.
 If you are hosting from both Sword and Shield, set this to the game slot of the version when the program starts.

 For example: